 3. Train skilled clinician-educators to enter academic practice, and;

-4. Develop and maintain an innovative teaching and learning environment where faculty and residents experience enhanced career development and sustained well-being.
+4. Develop and maintain a diverse and innovative teaching and learning environment where faculty and residents experience enhanced career development and sustained well-being.